 The Religious Studies major seeks to prepare students for a fulfilling life, meaningful work, and responsible citizenship through inviting them to engage in questions that are at the core of human identity, value, and meaning.
 Students will explore the nature and place of religion in human experience in both its individual and corporate dimensions.
 Religious experience will be explored through scriptural, historical, theological, and ethical traditions in the world's religions.
-The major allows students to develop breadth across the fields of religious studies, as well as depth in an applied area.
-Students majoring in Religious Studies may not minor in Pre-Ministry.
+The minor offers significant opportunity for experiential learning through site visits, guest speakers, conference travel, and study abroad.